zeel01/fvtt-dicier-font/readme.md

 There are a number of provided classes (see the `dicier.css` file for the full list) for styles and character variants.
 See the Dicer documentation for more about these.

 ## Known Issues
-- There is a bug which causes the display of `20_ON_D20` to be incorrect.
 - You can not mix and match various font features using the provided classes.
 This is a limitation of CSS and property redefinition.
 To use multiple `font-feature-settings` you will need to create custom CSS which declars are the features you want in one declaration (see the `.poker-dice` class as an example).

 ## License